jesperschmidthansen/molsim/docs/README.md

 informations that are useful for data analysis.
 The xyz-format enables the user to visualize the system with external tools like VMD and Ovito.

-You can also autosave;  the autosaver saves simulation snaps shot of time, configuration space, force and simulation box crossing.
+You can also autosave;  the autosaver saves simulation snaps shot of configuration space, force, time, and simulation box crossing.
 This is useful for post simulation data analysis.
-The autosaver outputs a compressed file 'molsim.zip' containing data files  'molsim-%06.mat" with variables 'time', 'r', 'v', 'f', 'bxcrs'.
+The autosaver outputs a compressed file 'molsim.zip' containing data files on the format 'molsim-%06.mat" with variables
+'r', 'v', 'f', 'time', 'bxcrs'.
 If a file 'molsim.zip' exists in the current directory it will be deleted.
-The autosaver will slow down the execution time.
+The autosaver will slow down the execution time depending on how saving frequency.
 The autosaver is set before the main MD-loop

 <pre><code>
 sim = molsim();